Sunday, 27 August 2017

 CopyrightCharleyJai

 I'm done with pretending racism on the whole doesn't exist on the scale that it does and that it doesn't happen within same race groups.
-The amount of times a black man has referenced my "light skin" as being "not really black", or "not black enough".
-Usually born from having their advances rejected, (SOME) black men would ask if I'm "too busy ******* a white man to notice" them; am I "a honky lover"?
+The amount of times a Black/Brown man has referenced my "light skin" as being "not really Black", or "not Black enough".
+Usually born from having their advances rejected, (SOME) Black/Brown men would ask if I'm "too busy ******* a white man to notice" them; am I "a honky lover"?
 I, mean, really?
 What flipping century are we living in?
 Why do these things still happen?
 Why?!?

-(SOME) black women can be equally horrendous with their same race racism too.
+(SOME) Black/Brown women can be equally horrendous with their same race racism too.
 "She thinks she's too nice because, she's light skinned".
 "Your eyes are too light.
-You ain't no black girl".
+You ain't no Black girl".
 "Listen to the way she speaks, though.
-She ain't really black.
+She ain't really Black.
 Don't know what she is" - those are a few of the more tame comments I can share.

-I did not want to be black; a black female, black anything.
+There was a time when I strongly felt that I did not want to be Black; a Brown skinned female referred to as "Black", I didn't want to be Black or Brown anything.
 I didn't (and don't) want to feel pressure from 'my people' to conform to a label they themselves didn't seem to understand nor be committed to.
 I don't want to 'get behind' anything based on the colour of my skin if it actually goes against my morals and beliefs.
 I refuse to get involved with something that doesn't feel entirely legit simply because, you and I share the same skin tone!

-Black History Month is a brilliant example of how disillusioned (SOME) black people are.
-Yes, let's all elevate one another by selling to each other at the highest possible prices (then shade, side eye, or talk bad about anyone who doesn't buy anything) instead of just coming together for a hearty celebration of the achievements of black people from centuries ago until this very day.
+Black History Month is a brilliant example of how disillusioned (SOME) Black and Brown people are.
+Yes, let's all elevate one another by selling to each other at the highest possible prices (then shade, side eye, or talk bad about anyone who doesn't buy anything) instead of just coming together for a hearty celebration of the achievements of Black and Brown people from centuries ago until this very day.
 Choopse!
-No other race has made me feel embarrassed to walk in the colour of my skin, or inadequate; unqualified for 'the role' as though I have no right to be what I identify as based on a combination of both my heritage and upbringing.
-None as much as my fellow blacks - men and women!!
+Sometimes it is my own race that has made me feel embarrassed to walk in the colour of my skin, or inadequate; unqualified for 'the role' as though I have no right to be what I am based on a combination of both my heritage and upbringing.

 DEFEND and PROTECT